How a small-school lineman turned himself from ‘the guy with the gut’ into an NFL prospect

 Meinerz could execute those plays because of an unusual attribute.
 He could crouch into a low stance and still run fast, giving him leverage against defenders without sacrificing speed.
 One day at practice during Meinerz’s sophomore year, Whitewater special teams coach John O’Grady sidled next to Bullis.
 O’Grady has coached at Wisconsin colleges for three decades.

 “I’ve been around a lot of NFL guys,” O’Grady told Bullis.
-“His ability to bend is so much better what those guys’ were.
+“His ability to bend is so much better than what those guys’ were.
 It’s bizarre, his athleticism.”

 Before his junior season, Meinerz overhauled his training.
 He took a holistic approach to football.
 Rather than hope he slept eight hours per night, he made certain he slept for nine.
 He had bloodwork done and took supplements to eliminate deficiencies.
 He studied physical education so he could understand his body like a strength and conditioning coach.